section-engineering-education/engineering-education/articles/customizing-django-admin/index.md

   - url: /engineering-education/customizing-django-admin/hero.jpg
     alt: Customize Django Admin example image
 ---
-Django comes with an admin site for managing site data.
-Django gives developers the power of customizing this admin site to suit the requirements of the project or the client.This tutorial is Windows oriented.
+Django is a Web framework for perfectionists with deadlines.
+Django gives programmers the power of customizing this admin site to suit the requirements of the project or the needs of the client.
+This tutorial will be Windows oriented.
 <!--more-->
 ### Prerequisites
 Before we begin, you should have the following:
  - Python3 installed on your machine.